1969 The year Steeleye formed.

 28th July US TV: KCET PBS-TV.
 Ch.
 28. Los Angeles.

 Aired 28th July and repeated 30th July as a half hour special.
 It was also shown on 2nd Sept (repeated 8th sept) because the original airing was postponed due to news coverage, but this may have only been in some regions.
 Repeated again on Ch7 14th Oct.
-Unknown where the performance was recorded but almost certainly on the Spring tour rather than supporting Tull.
-One preview says it was 'taped at KCET' and from available pictures (copywrited) then it is clearly in a studio.
-One track, 'Cam Ye.' was repeated on the 'Midnight Special' show on 30th Nov '73.
+Unknown where the performance was recorded but if it was US, then almost certainly on the Spring tour rather than supporting Tull.
+One preview says it was 'taped at KCET' and from available pictures (copywrited) then it looks in a studio to me.
+Another article suggested that it was taped in England!
+One track, 'Cam Ye.' was repeated on the NBC 'Midnight Special' show on 30th Nov '73.
 The show was repeated a year later.
 A video recording has never turned up but decent audio bootlegs are easy to find.
 One Misty Moisty Morning; The Oak Tree/Pigeon on the gate; Sheep Crook & Blackdog; Parcel of Rogues; Cam Ye O'er Frae France; Gaudete; Robbery with Violins; Tune collected by 'Sally Grodpile'.

 1st 'London Music Festival' Alexander Palace with Incredible String Band.
 Included the Rockers Encore (including the dressing up).
 They played Da Doo Ron Ron, Long Tall Sally and Sing Something Simple.